 At the Preparatory School we offer a range of optional after school co-curricular activities and clubs, run by teachers and other professionals from Monday to Thursday.
 The co-curricular programme forms an integral part of the curriculum enrichment we offer to our pupils.
-The activities offered vary from term to term.
+The activities offered vary from term to term and wrap around care is offered from 7:30am to 6pm.
 The Co-curricular Coordinator oversees this area of the curriculum, under the direction of the Deputy Head (Academic).